 John Chrastka, Executive Director

 EveryLibrary’s founder is John Chrastka, a long-time library trustee, supporter, and advocate.
 Mr. Chrastka is a former partner in AssociaDirect, a Chicago-based consultancy focused on supporting associations in membership recruitment, conference, and governance activities.
 He is a former president and member of the Board of Trustees for the Berwyn (IL) Public Library (2006 – 2015) and is a former president of the Reaching Across Illinois Libraries System (RAILS) multi-type library system.
-Prior to his work at AssociaDirect, he was Director for Membership Development at the American Library Association (ALA).
-He is a member of ALA as well as the Illinois Library Association (ILA), and the American Political Sciences Association (APSA).
-He as named a 2014 Mover & Shaker by Library Journal and tweets @mrchrastka.
+He is co-author of “Before the Ballot; Building Support for Library Funding.” and “Winning Elections and Influencing Politicians for Library Funding”.
+Prior to his work at AssociaDirect, he was Director for Membership Development at the American Library Association (ALA) and a co-founder of the Ed Tech startup ClassMap.
+He was named a 2014 Mover & Shaker by Library Journal and tweets @mrchrastka.

 Patrick Sweeney, Political Director